crablab/dissertation/reports/final_report/final_report.md

 # Software Deliverables

 Several deliverables are provided.
-Basic installation instructions are provided below, more detailed usuage can be found in the User Manual in Appendix X.
+Basic installation instructions can be found in the User Manual in the final Appendicy.

 ## Docker

 I originally experiemented in using Docker to package the Arduino dependencies and build environment.
 However issues with missing system libraries for timing within the container rendered this not possible.

-TODO: Write about dockerising the Flask application...
+The Flask application was Dockerised using a number of guides.
+Initially a Dockerfile for just the Flask application was made using @noauthor_how_nodate-3 and @noauthor_dockerize_2016 with only a few issues relating to binding the Flask development webserver to the correct host.
+In order to orcestrate the start of another container, the MySQL database, it was necassary to use `docker-compose`.
+Initially following @noauthor_get_2020 and @chuck_how_2019 there were issues in getting the application to connect to the database.
+I understand from the aforementioned official documentation it is important to refer to hostnames (eg. `web` and `mysql`) within containers so that the Docker DNS can dynamically provide IP addresses.
+There were also various credential issues and a strange InnoDB problem with the schema: when you start the containers you will see a log line `Tablespace '\`registration\`.\`browsers\`' exists..` which causes that table, but no other, to not be created.
+This wasn't resolvable in itself, but by rearanging the order of the schema file, an unused table was sacrificed instead of one that was required.

 <!-- 4.
 A description of how to run any software that you have submitted, including any
 environmental requirements (Java version number, IOS version etc.,)